11 survival tips for newcomers to Germany

 To open an account with a German bank you can either make an appointment online or visit your local branch in person.
 You will need a form of identification, your certificate of registration and your residence permit if you are not an EU citizen.

 Once your account is set up you will receive your new debit card and PIN number in the post.
 Then it’s time to head to your local ATM to withdraw some of Germany’s payment method: cash.
 It’s not uncommon to see people withdrawing hundreds of euros at a time, enough to cover their weekly shop.
 What’s that?
-You thought this was 2019 and everything was done by card by now?
+You thought everything was done by card by now?
 Welcome to Germany, my friend.
 Cash is king here.

 3. Buying a travel ticket